 If working with children isn’t your idea of a enjoyable career, working as a personal trainer could be just the ticket.
 Personal training means you can use the skills developed whilst doing your degree to help clients achieve a multitude of individual goals.
 This could range from things such as weight loss to muscle gain, to improved general fitness.

 A career in the personal training industry allows you a flexible working life.
 You control your working hours, rates, and therefore your potential income.
 Work will be varied and challenging but there is also the administration side of things that comes with it.
-If you opt to go down the self-employed personal trainer route you will need to stay on top of things such as client management, taxes and insurance.
+If you opt to go down the self-employed personal trainer route you will need to stay on top of things such as client management, taxes and liability insurance for personal trainers.

 There are plenty of options for those not wanting a practical involvement of coaching others.
 One of these includes officiating in sport.
 With a sports science degree in tow you are well placed to know about the finer details of sport and physical exertion that could have an impact on decisions made within the sporting arena.

 Of course there would be no organised sport without the officials to keep the players in check.
 It’s probable that you will need to complete licensing qualifications of your chosen sport to start officiating, but having a sports science degree in place already certainly goes a long way.

 Helping to keep sportsmen and women in peak physical condition is a major part of a sports nutritionists job.
 By ensuring that any clients you may have are consuming the ideal diet for their sporting requirement, nutritionists aid their chance to deliver at the top of their game.

 It’s not just sportsmen that a career as a nutritionist can benefit.
 The general public’s growing interest in healthy eating and a more considered way of life means that by developing your sports science knowledge down this specific route could be wise, with a huge potential for growth.